Packera aurea (Golden Ragwort)

 Where to buy native seed and plants ↓

 - Golden Ragwort with Ostrich Fern and Spotted Touch-me-not

 - garden-grown Golden Ragwort

 - more flowers

-Photos courtesy Peter M. Dziuk taken in Aitkin, Dakota and St. Louis counties.
+Photos by Peter M. Dziuk taken in Aitkin, Dakota and St. Louis counties, and in his garden.

 Have you seen this plant in Minnesota, or have any other comments about it?